Frequently Asked Questions

 Majoring in theatre enables students to engage in a wide spectrum of creative and critical work; indeed, the joint major program encourages students to find a productive balance between one (or several) branches of artistic work (acting, directing, design, playwriting), and a critical, historical, and/or theoretical perspective on the cultural work of performance.

-The program offers a section of Acting Workshop open only to first-year students, and we encourage all potential majors to consider taking that class or the Scene Lab course early in their careers.
-It is also useful to begin taking the Western Theatre Traditions and Global Theatre sequences, which will provide a critical context to many of the works approached for scene study or in the departmental season.
+The program offers a section of Acting I open only to first-year students, and we encourage all potential majors to consider taking that class early in their careers (as Acting I is a pre-requisite to higher level acting classes).
+It is also useful to begin taking the Critical Histories of Drama, Theatre, and Performance and Global Theatre sequences, which will provide a critical context to many of the works approached for scene study or in the departmental season.
 By the end of the second semester of the second year of study, it's strongly advised that students have taken at least two of the theatre studies courses (Theatre History; a Shakespeare class; a dramatic literature class), and at least one upper-division course in acting, directing, or design.

 The major requirements are designed to provide an initial engagement with all aspects of drama, theatre, and performance culture.
 Students are required to understand the basic working of all areas of theatre, from acting, design, directing, and playwriting, to the formal study of drama, theatre history, and the critical theory of drama, theatre, and performance.
 Since theatre is a hands-on enterprise, majors are also involved in backstage work as well.
 The major requirements are designed to enable this blending of objectives.

-You might contact the Department Chair, W. B Worthen, or the Columbia adviser, Patricia Denison.
-Faculty advisers distributed across several fields (acting and directing, design, theatre and drama studies).
+You should contact the Department Chair, W. B. Worthen.
+Faculty advisers are distributed across several fields (acting and directing, design, theatre and drama studies).
 Although students normally declare the major toward the end of the sophomore year, it's important to be thinking through your objectives, as some concentrations (directing, for example) require the completion of coursework in a timely fashion in order for you to be eligible for the thesis.
+For general questions about the department, you can contact the department administrator, Kate Purdum, at theatre@barnard.edu.

 The Department offers a wide range of work-study assignments, and the opportunity to work with research faculty members on specific research projects.